stormlovetao/xQTLimp/README.md

 ```

 ### Running sample data
 The sample data is generated from [GTEx](https://gtexportal.org/home/index.html) cis-eQTL results from Brain Amygdala downloaded in January 2019.
-We selected 49 genes with all associated variants (Pvalue < 1) from chromosome 1.
+We randomly sampled a list of genes with all associated variants (Pvalue < 1) from chromosome 1.

 ```bash
 cd ./src ; make; cd .. # compliling under src folder